xbeat/Machine-Learning/README.md

 A confusion matrix is a fundamental evaluation metric in machine learning that displays the performance of a classification model by comparing predicted versus actual class labels.
 It provides a detailed breakdown of correct and incorrect predictions across all classes.

+## Calculating Confusion Matrix Metrics

+Understanding Confusion Matrix

+In binary classification, a confusion matrix is a 2x2 table that visualizes the performance of a model by comparing predicted values against actual values.
+It forms the foundation for calculating key metrics like accuracy, precision, recall, and F1-score.

 ## Understanding and Mitigating Data Drift in ML Production

 Data Drift in ML Production